 We first recall that a groupoid category is a small category in which each arrow is an isomorphism. \begin{defn}[{\cite[\S 1]{Moerdijk01}}, {\cite[Definition 1.29, 1.30, 1.36]{Ruan07}}] A proper \'etale Lie groupoid $\cC$ is a groupoid with $\Obj(\cC)=C$ and $\Mor(\cC)=\bC$, such that the following holds. \begin{enumerate} \item $C,\bC$ are both Hausdorff spaces locally modeled on $\RR^n$ with smooth transition maps. \item (\'Etale.)
 The source and target maps $s,t:\bC\to C$ are local diffeomorphisms. \item The inverse map $i:\bC\to \bC$, unit map $u:C\to \bC$ and multiplication $m:\bC\tensor[_s]{\times}{_t} \bC \to \bC$ are smooth.
 (Here, $\bC\tensor[_s]{\times}{_t} \bC$ denotes $\{(\phi,\psi)\in\bC\times\bC\vert s(\phi)=t(\psi)\}$.) \item (Proper.) $(s,t):\bC\to C\times C$ is a proper map. \end{enumerate} \end{defn}

 \begin{remark} Instead of stating $C,\bC$ as finite dimensional manifolds as in \cite{Ruan07,Moerdijk01}, we only require them to be Hausdorff spaces locally modeled on $\RR^n$ (or more generally Banach spaces) with smooth transition maps.
 The missing of paracompactness or second countability cost us the partition of unity on $C$ and $\bC$.
 However, what we really need is that the quotient space $|\cC|$ is paracompact and hence has partition of unity (for the purpose of constructing Riemannian metrics etc.), which is stated as one of conditions in the definition of orbifold below.
 Such simplification on $C,\bC$ relieves us from checking paracompactness for the Banach orbifold of maps between orbifolds in \S \ref{ss:morphism}.
-On the other hand, if we assume the quotient space $|\cC|$ is second countable, which is the case for most applications including the Banach orbifold of maps between orbifolds in \S \ref{ss:morphism}, then one can show that there is an equivalent groupoid $\cC'$ such that $\Obj\cC',\Mor\cC'$ are second countable. \end{remark}
+On the other hand, under the assumption that the quotient space $|\cC|$ is second countable, which is the case for most of our applications including the Banach orbifold of maps between orbifolds in \S \ref{ss:morphism}, then one can show that there is an equivalent groupoid $\cC'$ such that $\Obj\cC',\Mor\cC'$ are second countable. \end{remark}

-Given a proper \'etale Lie groupoid $\cC$, the \emph{orbits set} $|\cC|=C/\bC$, i.e.\ the set of equivalence classes with the equivalence relation $x\sim y$ iff $\phi(x)=y$ for $\phi\in \bC$, is equipped with the quotient topology and is a Hausdorff space by the properness condition in \Cref{def:groupoid}.
+Given a proper \'etale Lie groupoid $\cC$, the \emph{orbits set} $|\cC|=C/\bC$, i.e.\ the set of equivalence classes with the equivalence relation $x\sim y$ iff $\phi(x)=y$ for a $\phi\in \bC$, is equipped with the quotient topology and is a Hausdorff space by the proper and étale condition in \Cref{def:groupoid}.

-A functor is called \emph{smooth} iff it is smooth both on the object and morphism level.
-An \emph{equivalence} from $\cC$ to another proper \'etale Lie groupoid $\cD$ is a fully faithful functor $F$ that is a local isomorphism on the object level and such that $|F|:|\cC|\to \vert\cD\vert$ is a homeomorphism\footnote{This is the definition in \cite[Definition 10.1.1]{polyfold}, which is equivalent to the ones in \cite[\S 2.4]{Moerdijk01} and \cite[Definition 1.42]{Ruan07}.}.
+A functor is called \emph{smooth} if it is smooth both on the object and morphism level.
+An \emph{equivalence} from $\cC$ to another proper \'etale Lie groupoid $\cD$ is a fully faithful functor $F$ that is a local diffeomorphism on the object level and such that $|F|:|\cC|\to \vert\cD\vert$ is a homeomorphism\footnote{This is the definition in \cite[Definition 10.1.1]{polyfold}, which is equivalent to the ones in \cite[\S 2.4]{Moerdijk01} and \cite[Definition 1.42]{Ruan07}.}.
 Let $F,G$ be two smooth functors from $\cC$ to $\cD$; a \emph{natural transformation} from $F$ to $G$, denoted by $F\Rightarrow G$, is a smooth map $\tau:C \to \bD$ such that the following commutes for any $\phi\in \bC$,

 In the groupoidal situation, every natural transformation is invertible.